microsoft/mcsa-observability/README.md

 #### Storage access

-sas token - expires in a year need to update it
+sas token - expires in a year, please update as required

 #### Known Issues
 * The 'az grafana create' command is not compatible with Azure CLI versions greater than 2.46.
 This is an ongoing issue documented in https://github.com/Azure/azure-cli-extensions/issues/6221.
 We advice to use lower